 Date-based user profile field — Select this option to pause users for a certain amount of time before or after an important date (like their birthday).
 Since this date is different for each user, the delay period starts at a different time for each user.
 When the delay period is over, users exit the Time Delay tile and proceed to the next step of the journey.

 After selecting the date-based user profile field, select Plus or Minus to determine whether the delay period should end before or after the occurrence of the date.

 Whether you set up the delay to end before the occurence of the event (the Minus option) or after it (the Plus option), if you check the Add Extra Time and/or Don't Release Users On options, the end of the delay will shift forward in time.

 Enter the amount of time you want to pause users at this step of the journey.
 The maximum amount of time you can enter is 365 Days, 23 Hours, and 59 Minutes.

 Step 3: (Optional) Add extra time to the delay

-You can also configure a Time Delay tile to wait until a specific day of the week, time of day, and/or date before allowing users to proceed to the next step.
+You can configure a Time Delay tile to wait until a specific day of the week, time of day, and/or date before allowing users to proceed to the next step.

 For example, let's say you want to send a product review message three days after users make a purchase.
 Your users are in different time zones and complete their purchases at different times of day, so how do you make sure the product review message doesn't arrive in the middle of the night for some customers?

-You can use the Add Extra Time option to make sure customers receive this message at 11:00 AM three days after they made their purchase — regardless of what time they made their purchase and what time zone they're in.
+You can use the Add Extra Time option to make sure customers receive this message at 11:00 AM at least three days after they made their purchase — regardless of what time they made their purchase and what time zone they're in.